 BAY BREASTED WARBLER-RAMSEY ISLAND-CANADA WARBLER-GOVAN'S HEAD-PEMBROKESHIRE-23RD SEPTEMBER 2023

-I made it down to Sean's just after 9.30am and Trudy had the bacon sandwiches on,just what i needed after a long drive.
+I reached Sean’s just after 9.30 a.m., where Trudy had breakfast ready—most welcome after a long drive.

 Happy days